 - Could improve the build quality

-Next on our list is Exide technologies’s 850VA pure sinewave hybrid solar inverter with a 12 V DC output.
+Next on our list is Exide technologies’ 850VA pure sinewave hybrid solar inverter with a 12 V DC output.

-The efficiency of the solar charger is more than 95% and there is very low self consumption.
-As for the panels, you can easily go for panels with more than 1000 watts of power range.
+The efficiency of the solar charger is more than 95% and there is very low self-consumption.
+As for the panels, you can easily go for panels with more than 1000 watts of the power range.

 There is a fully controlled internal charge regulator present inside.
 The seven segment LCD present in the dashboard lets you toggle with the various different settings and operation modes of choice.

-With intelligent battery protection and electronic over charge protection, it goes without saying that the battery connection are in safe hands.
+With intelligent battery protection and electronic overcharge protection, it goes without saying that the battery connection is in safe hands.